 SUNY Oswego offers pre-professional programs that assist students in meeting their career and personal goals.

-SUNY Oswego has a pre-med advisor and a pre-med committee to assist pre-med students with their questions and application procedures.
+SUNY Oswego has a pre-health advisor and a Professioons Advisory Committee (HPAC) to assist pre-health students with their questions and application procedures.
 Consult the Liberal Arts & Sciences Dean’s Office, 601 Culkin, 315-312-2156, for contact information.